tomting-Auhona/Medminder-Concierge/README.md

 * the ADK/MCP package shows how the same system can move toward a structured agent runtime
 * the MCP file demonstrates how schedule lookup, package verification, caregiver escalation, and history tools could be exposed through a tool interface

-This avoids overclaiming a live deployment while still showing the production direction of the system.

 ## How to Run / Setup Instructions

 This project can be reviewed in two ways: